todogroup/osposurvey/2019/questions.md

 19. Where will the open source program or initiative be located within the organization?
 If the effort is informal, answer based on who the primary organizers will report to.
 * Legal
-* Software Engineering and Development
+* Software engineering and development
 * IT
 * Office of the CTO
-* Developer Relations, Marketing or Communications
+* Developer relations, marketing or communications
 * Don't know
 * Other (please specify)